Meeting and surpassing all audience expectations every day.

 What is happening under Barack Obama is a willful destruction.

-Barack Obama really believes, he's not just saying, he really believes, and he is campaigning on the premise that the United States is a failure as founded.
+He's not just saying, he really believes, and he is campaigning on the premise that the United States is a failure as founded.

-And the last three plus years, we have been involved in a purposeful, willful transformation of this country from what it was that made it a failure in his mind, to what it will take to make it successful or morally just.
+And the last three plus years, we have been involved in a purposeful, willful transformation of this country from what it was that made it a failure in his mind to what it will take to make it successful or morally just.

 You see, in his world, the United States is immoral and unjust.

-The wars that we have fought are immoral and unjust, and our superpower status did not arise out of our own creativity, industry, and production.
+And our superpower status did not arise out of our own creativity, industry, and production.

 It only happened because we stole the resources that we don't have from other people around the world.